Zilla and Zoe: Reception

+Zilla and Zoe won Best Picture and Best Comedy at the Oregon Independent Film Festival.
+It also won the Audience Choice Award for Best Film at the Seattle Local Sightings Film Festival.

-Kimber Myers from the Los Angeles Times wrote: "'Zilla and Zoe' eventually gets to a message of love and acceptance, but you have to slog through some real cruelty from the girls’ father to get to that point....There’s something special here, but it’s surrounded by drudgery."
+Kimber Myers from the Los Angeles Times wrote: "'Zilla and Zoe' eventually gets to a message of love and acceptance, but you have to slog through some real cruelty from the girls’ father to get to that point....There's something special here, but it's surrounded by drudgery."